 Gospel 8- The Good News of James

-James is the second book after the epistles to the Hebrews that mostly is focused on faith.
-James, the brother of our Lord Jesus Christ who was both raised with his siblings in Nazareth had the first-hand knowledge about Jesus, regarding his behavior, attitude, character, and maturity.
+James is the second book after the epistles to the Hebrews that primarily is focused on faith.
+James, the brother of our Lord Jesus Christ who was raised with his siblings in Nazareth, had first-hand knowledge about Jesus regarding his behavior, attitude, character, and maturity.
 Nobody else can claim that knowledge except those that lived with the Lord Jesus under one roof.
 If someone else would claim that they knew Jesus, especially those years when the Bible was silent about him, is a false claimant.
 No other human being knew Jesus more than the members of his household.
-James together with his three other brothers Joseph, Simon, and Judas, and a sister kept the silent years of young Jesus in private and was respected.
+James, with his three other brothers, Joseph, Simon, and Judas, and a sister, kept the silent years of young Jesus in private and was respected.

 Jesus’ family was in opposition during the early days of his ministry.
-For the unbelief, in return Jesus said: “A prophet is not without honor, except in his own country, and among his own relatives, and in his own house.”
+For the unbelief, in return, Jesus said: “A prophet is not without honor, except in his own country, and among his own relatives, and in his own house.”
 Mark 6:4, Matthew 13:57, Luke 4:24, and John 4:44.
-Randomly we would see 4 gospel come together as one.
-James finally believed in Jesus and was convinced and got converted by the resurrection of the Lord.
+Randomly, we would see four gospels come together as one.
+James finally believed in Jesus and was convinced and converted by the Lord’s resurrection.
 In 1 Corinthians.
-15:7; Paul tells that the Lord Jesus appeared to James after the resurrection.
+15:7; Paul says that the Lord Jesus appeared to James after the resurrection.

-James led the church in Jerusalem until his violent death in AD62, he believed nothing in Jesus more than he is his brother.
+James led the church in Jerusalem until his violent death in AD62; he believed nothing in Jesus more than he was his brother.
 Actually, in In John 7:3-5, Jesus’ brothers mocked Him.
-Jesus’ brothers said to him, “Leave Galilee and go to Judea, so that your disciples there may see the works you do.
+Jesus’ brothers said to him, “Leave Galilee and go to Judea so that your disciples there may see the works you do.
 4 No one who wants to become a public figure acts in secret.
-Since you are doing these things, show yourself to the world.” “ For even his own brothers did not believe in him.”
-This is after the sign of his supernatural power; healed a man who had been disabled for 38 years, fed 5,000 men, and walked on the water, and these miracles happened near the end of Jesus ministry and close to his death by crucifixion- John 5:2-9; John 6:5-14; John 6:16-21.
+Since you are doing these things, show yourself to the world.” “ For even his brothers did not believe in him.”
+This is after the sign of his supernatural power; he healed a man who had been disabled for 38 years, fed 5,000 men, and walked on water, and these miracles happened near the end of Jesus’ ministry and close to his death by crucifixion- John 5:2-9; John 6:5-14; John 6:16-21.